 Water Line Insurance - A Complete Guide

-Unless you are living off the grid, odds are, you have a municipal or other governmental exterior water service line to your home or other property, which is owned by a utility company.
-Those lines bring fresh water to your property line.
-You own the water lines that connect from the utility line to your home.
+Most homeowners have a municipal or other governmental exterior water service line to your home or other property, which is owned by a utility company.
+Those lines bring fresh water to your home.
+You own, and are responsible for, the water lines that connect from the utility line to your home.

 Or you might own an external well that connects to water lines bringing water to your home and other structures on your property.